alexa/alexa-auto-sdk/platforms/android/modules/alexa/README.md

     }, 100);
 ```

-In our `MACCAndroidClientCallback` class `onPlayerDiscovered()` we call `reportDiscoveredPlayers()` with the discovered players array populated according to the spec.
+In the `MACCAndroidClientCallback` class `onPlayerDiscovered()`, call `reportDiscoveredPlayers()` with the discovered players array populated according to the spec.
 This notifies the cloud of the discovered players.

+The `playerId` passed in the methods is discovered from the MACC client and is associated with one unique MACC application (for example, Spotify).

 ```
 private final MACCAndroidClientCallback mMACCAndroidClientCallback = new MACCAndroidClientCallback() {